There are more than 15,600 nursing homes in the United States, according to the most recent statistics.

 Injuries That May Occur

 Many different types of injuries can occur in nursing homes.
 In more severe cases, death sadly may result.
 Falls are a very common source of injury.
 In fact, the CDC estimates that 16% of nursing home residents will experience a fall in a given year.
-Other types of injuries can occur from improper medical care/medical malpractice, unsanitary living conditions, medication errors and overdoses, bedsores, infections, inadequate nourishment, or elder abuse, among other possibilities.
+Other types of injuries can occur from improper medical care/medical malpractice, unsanitary living conditions, medication errors, and overdoses, bedsores, infections, inadequate nourishment, failure to feed those who are unable to adequately feed themselves, or elder abuse, among other possibilities.

 Additionally, there can be cases involving elopement/wandering when patients suffering from temporary, medication-induced confusion or longer-lasting dementia/Alzheimer's are allowed to leave the facility alone through improper supervision or security failures, and then sustain serious injuries or even death due to falls, wandering into traffic, or hypothermia/weather exposure.
 Another frequent issue is failure to timely recognize an illness or deterioration in condition and timely transport the patient to their physician or hospital for required medical care.

 Inadequate staff to patient ratios also can frustrate families, and even lead to injury.
 Nursing homes are required to have specifics numbers and types of staff at all times.
 Failure to comply with these minimum standards is dangerous and can lead to inadequate care and patient neglect.
 It also is vitally important that nursing homes do adequate background and criminal checks on their employees to ensure they are fit for the job.
 It is equally important to monitor employee performance during their employment and to terminate employees who consistently fail to meet standards.
 Failure to do so can lead to patient injury as a result of improper/substandard care.